agoragames/torus/README.rst

           # and not include ":" or "."
           minute: {

             # Required.
-The number of seconds that the interval will cover
+The number of seconds that the interval will cover,
+            # or one of the Gregorian intervals "daily", "weekly", "monthly"
+            # or "yearly"
             step: 60,

             # Optional.
 The maximum number of intervals to maintain.
 If supplied,